When fuels containing sulfur are burned, the sulfur atoms are oxidised. They react with oxygen in the air to form sulfur dioxide gas:

 N2 + O2 → NOx

-NOx gases react with other pollutants in the atmosphere to form photochemical smog, which can affect people’s health, especially people suffering from asthma.
+NOx gases react with other pollutants in the atmosphere to form photochemical smog, which can affect the health of individuals, especially those suffering from asthma.

 Both sulfur dioxide and oxides of nitrogen contribute to acid rain.